antdevelopment1/IntentManifestoApp/README.md

 Personal Fullstack Project Revamping a Node Todo App into A Full Fledged Personalized Journal Inspired by Modern Bullet Journals

-All design layouts are built from scratch by April Copes and Lauren Wilkerson.
+All design layouts are built from scratch by April Copes And Lauren Wilkerson.
 No libraries were used to design CSS.
 Layout design built in pure html and css.

 Technologies used thus far